-I received an invitation in the mail from Disneyland a few months back when they were about to open, or should I say reopen, a new area of their California Adventure theme park.
+We went to Disneyland this past week and while we were there I started thinking about the new “Reimagined” area of the California Adventure theme park.
+I received an invitation in the mail from Disneyland a while back when they were about to open, or should I say reopen, this new area of California Adventure.

 As one of our most devoted fans, you and up to seven guests are invited to a special preview of the reimagined Disney California Adventure® park on Saturday or Sunday, before its official grand reopening.